Purgatory Correctional Facility

 Purgatory Correctional Facility has a typical occupancy of 400 to 500 inmates, with 150 employees and a full-time medical clinic.
 The estimated cost of the facility, completed in 1998, was $11,570,000.
 It was designed by the architectural firm of Gillies, Stransky, Brems & Smith of Salt Lake City.
 Situated on South 5200 West Road, the Correctional Facility is located within a growing business park area, including the Fairgrounds Industrial Park and the Quail Creek Industrial Park.
 Tenants nearby include the Washington County Department of Motor Vehicles; to the north is Washington County Regional Fair Park which includes Dixie Downs, a horse racing track, and the Southern Utah Shooting Sports Park.
 Also nearby, Walmart has a large distribution center.

-In order to cut its operating costs, as well as to reduce recidivism, in 2008 the Sheriff's Office began charging inmates to stay at the jail, which is co-ed.
+In order to cut its operating costs, as well as to reduce recidivism, in 2008 the Sheriff's Office began charging inmates to stay, a fee no longer assessed with very few exceptions allowing it, at the jail which houses incarcerated males and females.
 In 2005 it had a recidivism rate of 75 percent.

 The Purgatory jail made headlines in 2006 when it was the scene of incarceration for Warren Jeffs, following his flight from justice.
 He stayed there for twelve months before trial and conviction for two first degree felony counts of rape, at which time he was transferred to Utah State Prison.